scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 - Import and customize a dashboard.
 - Use the National Weather Service API to pull in live data.

 Your journey is just beginning.
 Next up, you'll face your first true trial: **monitoring a Linux server**.

 Ready to take on the next challenge?

-Head over to **02: The First Trial** when you're ready!
+If you have an Ubuntu Linux VM, head over to [**02: The First Trial**](../02-the-first-trial/README.md) when you're ready!

+If you don't have an Ubuntu VM or cloud instance, visit [**00: Prepare Your Equipment**](../00-prepare-your-equipment/README.md) to set up Virtualbox.